 No Cover Image

-Trends in incidence of self-harm, neurodevelopmental and mental health conditions among university students compared to the general population: a nationwide electronic data linkage study in Wales.
+Trends in incidence of self-harm, neurodevelopmental and mental health conditions among university students compared with the general population: nationwide electronic data linkage study in Wales

-Ann John Orcid Logo, Olivier Rouquette Orcid Logo, Sze Chim Lee, Jo Smith, Marcos del Pozo Banos Orcid Logo
+Ann John Orcid Logo, Olivier Rouquette Orcid Logo, Jo Smith, Sze Chim Lee Orcid Logo, Marcos del Pozo Banos Orcid Logo

-Swansea University Authors: Ann John Orcid Logo, Olivier Rouquette Orcid Logo, Sze Chim Lee, Marcos del Pozo Banos Orcid Logo
+Swansea University Authors: Ann John Orcid Logo, Olivier Rouquette Orcid Logo, Sze Chim Lee Orcid Logo, Marcos del Pozo Banos Orcid Logo

 Published in: The British Journal of Psychiatry